Drain You: Legacy

 In 2016, Billboard's William Goodman wrote that "Drain You" was "perhaps the Nevermind tune with the poppiest, most tightly-wound songcraft," and that "in another context, it could be translated to any number of genres -- but on Nevermind, it's perfection."

 In 2013, "Drain You" was voted fifth in Rolling Stone's reader's poll of the top 10 Nirvana songs.
-In 2015, it was ranked ninth in Rolling Stone's No Apologies: All 102 Nirvana Songs Ranked list.
-In 2019, The Guardian ranked it ninth on their list of Nirvana's 20 greatest songs.
+In 2015, it was ranked ninth in Rolling Stone's "No Apologies: All 102 Nirvana Songs Ranked" list.
+In 2019, The Guardian ranked it ninth on their list of "Nirvana's 20 greatest songs".
+In 2023, Stephen Thomas Erlewine ranked it at number 15 on the A.V.
+Club's "Essential Nirvana: Their 30 greatest songs, ranked" list.

-In 2017, to mark what would have been Kurt Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top 20 most played Nirvana songs on TV and radio in the U.K., and "Drain You" was number 11.
+In 2017, to mark what would have been Kurt Cobain's 50th birthday, the Phonographic Performance Limited released a list of the top 20 most played Nirvana songs on TV and radio in the U.K., in which "Drain You" was ranked at number 11.

 The song's title was used for a chapter in Shakey: Neil Young's Biography, a 2002 biography of Canadian rock musician Neil Young, by Jimmy McDonough.
 The chapter focused on Young's reaction to Cobain's suicide, and included an anecdote of Young enjoying a video of Nirvana performing the song at an unnamed concert.

 The Nevermind version of "Drain You" appears in the video games Rock Band 2 and Rock Band Unplugged.

 On April 24, 2020, the song was performed by American musician Post Malone as part of his 15-song Nirvana tribute concert, which was livestreamed on YouTube and raised over $4 million for the COVID-19 Solidarity Response Fund.